gebhartn/gebhart.website/content/pages/about.md

 Hello, I'm Nicholas Gebhart.
 I'm a full stack software developer currently based out of Southern California.
 I spend quite a lot of time at the computer reading and writing about the things I am passionate about.

 I am setting out to document and share the things that I've learned in my journey as a software developer and technical writer.
-I want to share my journey as a bootcamp graduate and obsessive autodidact with the entire internet, and this is where I'll do it!
+My goal is to inspire others and to learn through teaching, so that I continue to grow as a developer and technical human being.

 ## Recent Projects
  - [Mission Control]() — Project Management tool